bduo/tripspiration_app/README.md

 Summary:

 This application relies on four APIs (FourSquare, OpenWeatherMap, Pixabay, Dark Sky) to inspire the user to travel to a particular city.
 The content is dynamically generated based on user input.
-When prompted to enter a travel destination they're curious about and their preferred travel month, the application returns a gallery of beautiful vistas, current and projected weather conditions based on historical weather patterns, in addition to a list of popular points of interest.
+When prompted to enter a travel destination they're curious about and their preferred travel month, the application returns a gallery of spectacular vistas of the city, current and projected weather conditions based on historical weather patterns, in addition to a list of popular local points of interest to visit.
+TripSpiration is here to help inspire your next trip.

 Features: